Codeinwp/visualizer/readme.md

 ## Description ##

-<p><a href="https://themeisle.com/plugins/visualizer-charts-and-graphs/?utm_source=plugin-readme&utm_medium=visualizer&utm_campaign=description" rel="nofollow">Visualizer: Tables and Charts for WordPress</a> is a powerful and easy to use plugin used to create, manage and embed interactive, responsive charts & tables into your WordPress posts and pages.</p>
+<p><a href="https://themeisle.com/plugins/visualizer-charts-and-graphs/?utm_source=plugin-readme&utm_medium=visualizer&utm_campaign=description" rel="nofollow">Visualizer: Tables and Charts Manager for WordPress</a> is a powerful and easy to use plugin used to create, manage and embed interactive, responsive charts & tables into your WordPress posts and pages.</p>

 The plugin uses the Google Visualization API, DataTables.net, and ChartJS libraries to add responsive and animated charts, graphs, and tables, supporting cross-browser compatibility and perfectly displaying on mobile devices.
 You can greatly customize all aspects of the charts and tables, and import data from Excel, CSV, Google Sheets, and more!